 - 3.1.1 Darlington has excellent national and international transport links, by rail (East Coast Main Line), road (A1) and air (Durham Tees Valley Airport).
 Its 'gateway' location, accessibility and attractive environment make it perfectly placed within North East England and the Tees Valley to attract investment and economic activity that might not otherwise come to the region or sub-region1.
 It is a key centre2 within the Tees Valley City Region, with potential to contribute significantly to regional economic growth across a range of sectors. - 3.1.2 Darlington is an important location for employment development, a subregional centre for retail and leisure uses, and a strategic public transport hub.
-These functions are all acknowledged in the RSS, which also identifies Darlington as a main settlement.
 The town centre provides employment, shops and services for large parts of North Yorkshire and south and west Durham and the western part of the Tees Valley, and is the fifth largest shopping centre in North East England.
-The Borough provides housing to meet the needs of local people and many of those who work in the town, and also helps to meet some of the housing needs of a wider area, particularly those arising from continued expansion at Catterick Garrison, and for higher income people working across the Tees Valley3. - 3.1.3 Given its established roles and acknowledged potential for growth, this Core Strategy plans for continuing economic growth of at least 2.5% per annum4.
-This is also the working assumption on which the RSS is based.
-The strategy also aims to contribute to increasing the Tees Valley GVA5 from 80% to 86% of UK average by 2018.
+The Borough provides housing to meet the needs of local people and many of those who work in the town, and also helps to meet some of the housing needs of a wider area, particularly those arising from continued expansion at Catterick Garrison, and for higher income people working across the Tees Vallev3. - 3.1.3 Given its established roles and acknowledged potential for growth, this Core Strategy plans for continuing economic growth of at least 2.5% per annum4, and aims to contribute to increasing the Tees Valley GVA5 from 80% to 86% of UK average by 2018.
 Associated with this growth, and to meet the needs of the existing population, the Core Strategy plans for household growth, and for new housing development to diversify the existing dwelling stock.
 Whilst acknowledging current economic circumstances, these are not expected to prevail beyond the initial years of the plan, helped by market interventions such as through Housing Growth Point6. - 3.1.4 New land will be required for the employment, services, infrastructure and new housing associated with population and economic growth.
 Priority will be given to the use of previously developed land and buildings (PDL) in accessible and sustainable locations, where these can accommodate the specific needs of the developments proposed, and then to other land within urban areas where this does not prejudice heritage or nature conservation, or impinge on land protected for recreational purposes. - 3.1.5 The town centre will continue to be the primary retail centre in the Borough.
 It will be enhanced and safeguarded as such, and will be expected to accommodate additional retailing for much of the plan period, through key schemes such as in the Commercial Street area.
 The town centre will also continue to be a key location and first priority for office development and other town centre uses, including an office-led scheme on previously developed land in the Beaumont Street/Feethams area7.

 - 1. 'One Darlington: Perfectly Placed' - 2.
-Identified by One North East, the regional development agency.

-- 3. Tees Valley Strategic Housing Market Assessment - 4.
+Identified by One NorthEast, the regional development agency. - 3.
+Tees Valley Strategic Housing Market Assessment 2009. - 4.
 Regional Economic Strategy 2006 - 5.
 GVA: gross value added, a measure of the wealth of an area (see Tees Valley Multi Area Agreement, 2008) - 6.
-The Tees Valley Housing Growth Point has associated public funding to help unlock stalled housing sites.
+The Tees Valley Housing Growth Point has associated public funding to help unlock stalled housing sties.